cloud8421/elm.mk/README.md

 - Why Make?
 - Make is ubiquitous, mostly pre-installed (or very easy to install) and language-agnostic.
 It takes some time to adjust to it, but it's fast, effective and modular.

+- This make task is not optimal, it's much better if you change it like this!
+- Please submit a PR, I'm happy to learn

 - I don't know Make, but I'd like to help.
 Where can I learn more?
 - Smashing Magazine has a very good introduction and there are good books out there.
 They mostly focus on usage with C, but they should work out fine.